 Building on this trend, FC portfolio company Pattern Insurance enables online travel, recreation, and events companies to sell embedded insurance to increase customers’ confidence (which took a big hit during COVID) and boost revenue.
 Pattern’s “Smart Proposal Manager” personalizes and dynamically prices policies for each buyer persona.
 Under the hood, an AI-powered recommendation engine constantly tweaks products to maximize conversion.
 Similarly, FC portfolio company Seel powers highly flexible and dynamic return assurance policies for e-commerce merchants.
 Using advanced SKU- and merchant-level analytics, Seel can accurately predict customer return behaviors and even offer on-time delivery guarantees.

-Another example from FC’s portfolio is Buddy.
+Another example is Buddy, a friend of the firm.
 Their proprietary “insurance programming language” allows any company to integrate fully managed and compliant insurance products into a transaction flow.
 Here, again, carriers are lagging technologically: millions of legacy policies on carriers’ servers exist only as PDFs, and some extremely outdated policies may only exist as physical paper copies in a warehouse (!).
 Buddy’s systems can ingest all these historical policies and digitize them by breaking them down into their atomic components.
 Current users of Buddy include large auto carriers digitizing their offerings; e-commerce businesses and booking engines, which can embed relevant insurance options at the point of sale; fintechs, which can bundle insurance with lending, credit, and personal finance services offered through their websites and mobile apps; and insurance companies, which can streamline and standardize their product distribution.

 The fourth area we’re actively exploring is cloud- and AI-powered insurance software solutions.
 Startups in this category typically begin by addressing a burning pain point for a targeted, preferably underserved, user group.
 After establishing credibility within this niche, the startup can expand from its entry point into an end-to-end, customized solution for a given workflow.
 By integrating AI, the product can evolve from a basic CRM into a sophisticated copilot that surfaces key signals and recommends data-driven actions.
 The result is a powerful tool that guides and supports customers at each step of their workflow—and becomes more effective as its adoption grows.